Cadaver (2020 film)

-Cadaver (Kadaver) is a 2020 Norwegian horror film directed and written by Jarand Herdal and starring Gitte Witt, Thomas Gullestad and Thorbjørn Harr.
+Cadaver (Kadaver) is a 2020 Norwegian horror film and a psychological thriller directed and written by Jarand Herdal and starring Gitte Witt, Thomas Gullestad and Thorbjørn Harr.

 Plot

 The Norwegian city in which Leonora (Gitte Witt) and Jacob (Thomas Gullestad) live with their little daughter Alice (Tuva Olivia Remman), was hit by a nuclear disaster.
 There seems to be no electricity, no work, nor any food left and no hope.
 While everybody is struggling to survive Leonora hears about a theatre play – which comes with a warm meal – at one of the few buildings that has not been destroyed: the hotel.
 The family is hungry and Leonora hopes for a good time, so she buys evening tickets for all of them.

 Alice is first refused entry.
 However the overly charming hotel director, Mathias (Thorbjørn Harr), personally steps in and welcomes the young girl to his "wonderland" (referring to her being named Alice).

 The atmosphere is very festive as the building not only has electricity, but also candles, white table cloths and antique furniture.
 About 40 or 50 people are happy to be seated at tables for the meal, and most are so starved that they directly grab the slices of meat and eat with their hands.
 Mathias informs his guests that the entire hotel will be the stage of the night's performance.
 To differentiate the visitors from the actors, all spectators are given heavy golden masks.

 A few actors start performing and as the guests are invited to attend any performance that interests them anywhere in the large, atmospheric building, people start to explore the numerous floors of the vast building.
 Not long after the family started to follow the performances, Leo and Jacob lose Alice in one of the long, dark corridors.
 They start to call her and search for her, hardly noticing that most of the other spectators seem to have disappeared.

 As Leo navigates through the red labyrinthine corridors, she finds odd trapdoors and strange men in white overalls, but no Alice.
 As the search continues, more and more strange occurrences pile up.
 Another spectator they pair up with vanishes, leaving behind only a single earring.
 Leo is haunted by visions of Alice, and eventually is led down into a boiler basement by a trail of clothing resembling Alice's dress, with the missing woman's husband and another spectator joining the search.
 The trio find clothes being burned in the boiler, and a fight breaks out as Leo remains hopeful they may find Alice.
 Jacob insists that all hope is lost, blaming Leo for bringing them to the hotel.
 The other spectator they were with turns out to be part of the hotel's cast and turns on the couple, prompting Jacob to throw himself at the man to give Leo a chance at escape.
 She fails to get away, finding the hallway blocked by one of the large men in overalls.